garymichaelbass/azure-iot-location-pipeline/README.md

     To destroy all deployed Azure resources (and avoid incurring further costs):

-    1. From your `terraform/` directory:
+    1. Execute the following from your `terraform/` directory:

         ```bash
         cd terraform/